django/django/docs/asgi.rst

 ``group_expiry`` property on the channel layer.

-Protocol servers must have a configurable timeout value for every connection-based prtocol they serve that closes the connection after the timeout, and should default this value to the value of ``group_expiry``, if the channel layer provides it.
+Protocol servers must have a configurable timeout value for every connection-based protocol they serve that closes the connection after the timeout, and should default this value to the value of ``group_expiry``, if the channel layer provides it.
 This allows old group memberships to be cleaned up safely, knowing that after the group expiry the original connection must have closed,